-One of my favorite things I do for The Measured Mom is create Letter of the Week book lists.
+One of my favorite things I do for The Measured Mom is create book lists.
 My kids are always excited when we go to pick up our stack of reserved books at the library.
 And I love it when my Six plants herself on the couch between her brothers (ages 3 and 5) so I can have a quiet evening of dinner prep (as long as the baby is napping and my toddler can find something to do…).

 Books to Read for Letter C

 Letter C is a great letter — it was no trouble to gather a giant list of books.
 But don’t worry – I share only our favorites!
 You’ll find some of my kids’ best-loved books in this list of books to read for letter C.

 Cupcake, by Charise Mericle Harper

 Cupcake is disappointed because unlike her siblings, she’s just plain vanilla.
 Candle hops up and laments that he’s just plain green.
 Together they brainstorm toppings that would make Cupcake special: pickles, spaghetti, smelly cheese… can you guess what turns out to be the perfect topper?
 This is a big favorite at our house and a personal favorite of mine – take a quick moment to reserve this hilarious book at your library!
 It would make a great birthday gift, too.

 Many versions of this story exist, but this early reader is my kids’ favorite.
 They like the collage illustrations and simple rhymes.
 This is one from our personal library, and I’ve read it more times than I can count!

 Cars: Rushing, Honking, Zooming! , by Patricia Hubbell